Eugene Kuntz Chair of Law in Oil, Gas and Natural Resources Emeritus

 B.A., University of North Dakota, 1971

 - View Professor Anderson's scholarship: http://works.bepress.com/owen_anderson/

-Owen L. Anderson is the Eugene Kuntz Chair of Law in Oil, Gas and Natural Resources, George Lynn Cross Research Professor, and Director of the John B. Turner LL.M.
+Owen L. Anderson retired from the College of Law in December 2015.
+He is now a professor and distinguished oil and gas scholar at the Katy Bailey Hutchison Center for Energy Law and Business at the University of Texas School of Law and McCombs School of Business.
+He was the driving force behind the creation of the John B. Turner LL.M.
 Program in Energy, Natural Resources & Indigenous Peoples Law at the University of Oklahoma College of Law.
-He teaches various oil and gas law courses at OU, including international petroleum transactions.
-He also regularly teaches at the University of Texas and at other universities on six continents.
+He is an expert in domestic and international oil and gas law.
+He regularly teaches classes in international petroleum transactions at various universities on six continents.
 In 2011, he received the Clyde O. Martz Award for Excellence in Teaching from the Rocky Mountain Mineral Law Foundation.

-Professor Anderson is a member of the Association of International Petroleum Negotiators; a Trustee of the Rocky Mountain Mineral Law Foundation; a Trustee of the Energy and Mineral Law Foundation; and a member of the Advisory Board for the Institute for Energy Law at the Center for American and International Law.
-Professor Anderson is a member of the American Law Institute, the American Association of Professional Landmen, the Energy Bar Association, the International Bar Association, the American Bar Association, the Interstate Oil & Gas Compact Commission, the Oklahoma City Mineral Lawyers Society, and the North Dakota, Oklahoma, and Texas bars.
+Professor Anderson is a member of the Association of International Petroleum Negotiators; an honorary trustee of the Rocky Mountain Mineral Law Foundation; a trustee of the Energy and Mineral Law Foundation; and a member of the Advisory Board for the Institute for Energy Law at the Center for American and International Law.
+He is a member of the American Law Institute, the American Association of Professional Landmen, the International Bar Association, the American Bar Association, and the North Dakota, Oklahoma, and Texas bars.
 He is a Life Member of the Uniform Laws Commission.